-Research Design and Methods: Using a nationwide diabetes register in Scotland, we did a cross-sectional analysis, employing variables in our register for risk stratification at 1 January 2019.
+Research design and methods: Using a nationwide diabetes register in Scotland, we did a cross-sectional analysis, using variables in our register for risk stratification at 1 January 2019.
 We were conservative in our definitions, assuming the absence of a risk factor where data were not available.
-The risk classifications were applied to those drug-naïve or metformin monotherapy people and the anticipated prescribing change calculated.
+The risk classifications were applied to people who were drug naïve or on metformin monotherapy and the anticipated prescribing change calculated.

-Conclusion: Thus, 80,830 (30.4%) of all those with T2D (n=265,774) would start one of these drug classes according to table 7 and figure 3 of the guideline.
-The sizeable impact on drug budgets, enhanced clinical monitoring and the trade-off with reduced CVD-related healthcare costs will need careful consideration.
+Conclusions: Thus, 80,830 (30.4%) of all those with T2D (n 5 265,774) would start one of these drug classes according to table 7 and figure 3 of the guideline.
+The sizeable impact on drug budgets, enhanced clinical monitoring, and the trade-off with reduced CVD-related health care costs will need careful consideration.

 ASJC Scopus subject areas